Audacity Review

 Audacity Frequently Asked Questions (2026)

-Audacity is a free, open-source audio editing and recording software that allows users to create, edit, and manipulate audio tracks.
+Audacity is a free, open-source audio editing and recording software that lets you create, edit, and manipulate audio tracks.

 Audacity remains completely free to use, with no hidden costs.